tenphi/numl-storybook/public/pages/framework/shadow-dom.md

 # Shadow DOM

-NuML makes usage of Shadow DOM transparent as possible.
-It means you can use any NuML elements in the Shadow DOM as you usually do it.
+Numl makes usage of Shadow DOM transparent as possible.
+It means you can use any Numl elements in the Shadow DOM as you usually do it.

 ```html
 <preview/>